-What is Open Water Diver PADI certification and what are the benefits?
+What is Open Water Diver PADI certification?
+What are the benefits?
 How much does it cost?
 The Open Water Diver is the first level of PADI certification, costs about $300USD, and can be completed in 3-4 days.
 Learn more about the PADI course and where you can do it, in Chile or abroad.

 Like the idea of scuba diving in Thailand?
 Australia?
 Mexico?
 All of those awesomely cyan blue, transparent water places on the bucket list?